-Figure 4-5.
+Figure 4-6.
 SSS source band levels as equivalent spherical/omnidirectional levels.

-4.1.1.5 Ultra Short Base-Line positioning system (USBL)
+4.1.1.6 Ultra Short Base-Line positioning system (USBL)

-If the SSS or SBP is deployed as a towfish (towed behind the vessel), its accurate positions will need to be known.
+Where the SSS or SBP is deployed as a towfish (towed behind the vessel), or vibrocores are deployed, their accurate positions will need to be known.
 A USBL positioning system is a common solution.
-This is also the case for the deployed Vibro-corer units.
 Here, a generic USBL is used, with a 10 ms pulse length and 2 Hz ping rate, consistent with popular models (Edgetech BATS, IxBlue GAPS, Sonardyne Ranger).
-A max SPL [LP] of 210 dB have been modelled, giving an SPL of 190 dB (Figure 4-6).
+A max SPL [LP] of 210 dB is modelled, giving an SPL of 190 dB (Figure 4-7).